dalehenrich/RowanSample11/README.md

 			}
 		}
 	},
-	#comment : 'Empty project with no packages'
+	#comment : 'Create a bare bones package structure -Core and -Tests, the tests should validate the loaded state of project.
+Start with spec_0000 and add spec_0001 meat to the bones.
+This project is intended to be used as an external required project for RowanSample9'
 }

 RwTestProjectLibraryIndexCard {
-	#name : 'index_0000',
+	#name : 'index_0001',
-	#title : 'Empty project with no packages',
+	#title : 'Create a bare bones package structure -Core and -Tests, the tests should validate the loaded state of project.
+Start with spec_0000 and add spec_0001 meat to the bones.
+This project is intended to be used as an external required project for RowanSample9',
-	#specName : 'spec_0000',
+	#specName : 'spec_0001',
-	#index : 0,
+	#index : 1,
-	#derivedFrom : 'master',
+	#derivedFrom : 'spec_0000',
-	#comment : '',
+	#comment : 'One class per package: RowanSample11-Core and RowanSample11-Tests packages ...
+External project for RowanSample9',
 	#rowanIssues : [ ],
 	#gemstoneIssues : [ ],
 	#rowanSHA : '31f85f24'